L3MON4D3/LuaSnip/DOC.md

 Instead of triggering a postfix-snippet when some pattern matches in front of the trigger, it might be useful to match if some specific treesitter-nodes surround/are in front of the trigger.
-While this functionality can also be implemented by a cusutom `resolveExpandParams`, this helper simplifies the common cases.
+While this functionality can also be implemented by a custom `resolveExpandParams`, this helper simplifies the common cases.

 This matching of treesitter-nodes can be done either